-Of course you will want to use your vision to see what is in front of you as you walk.
+Of course, you will want to use your vision to see what is in front of you as you walk.
 But what about seeing who is behind you?
-Obviously you could turn your head and look back.
+You could turn your head and look back.
 This is often useful if you wish to notify someone that you are aware of their presence.
 But this can sometimes be awkward.
-To avoid this you might also use reflections in store windows, automobile windshields, mirrors, and even polished metal surfaces to allow you to see and watch whomever may be behind you.
+To avoid this you might also use reflections in store windows, automobile windshields, mirrors, and even polished metal surfaces to allow you to see and watch whoever might be behind you.

 If the sun or street lights are in an advantageous position you may also use shadows to indicate if someone is behind you and if they are rapidly closing on you or suddenly acting in an unusual manner.

 Watching the eyes of those who pass by you going in the opposite direction can also indicate if there is someone behind you and where they may be relative to your position.
 They are likely to glance at the person and then quickly divert their gaze.
 Between these two motions, you can generally predict where another person is behind you.

 Peripheral vision is a great tool for keeping tabs on what is going on around you.
 Every few seconds you may wish to look to your right or left so that peripheral vision can take in a broader view behind you.
 This helps ascertain the general position of objects and people behind you.
 Tilting your head forward on occasion will also allow you to see more of what is close behind you and slightly off to either side.